In India's Urban Regions

 At the Compassion Child Development Center

-In partnership with local worship centers in India’s urban centers, Compassion sponsors are providing real help and hope for their assisted children.
+In India’s urban centers, Compassion sponsors are providing real help and hope for their assisted children.

 To fight malnutrition, children are provided regular, balanced meals at their Compassion centers.